cogment/cogment/README.md

 The version of the used cogment protobuf API is defined in the `.cogment-api.yml` file at the root of the repository.

+To use a **published version**, set `cogment_api_version`, by default it retrieved the _latest_ version of cogment api, i.e. the one on the `develop` branch for cogment-api.

+To use a **local version**, set `cogment_api_path` to the absolute path to the local cogment-api directory.
+When set, this local path overrides any `cogment_api_version` set.

+> ⚠️ when building in docker you need to mount the path to cogment api in the docker image. you can for example add `-v$(pwd)/../cogment-api/:/workspace/cogment-api` to the above `docker run` command line.

 > For a change to be taken into account, you'll need to re-run `cmake`.

+> ⚠️ Due to the limited parsing capabilities of CMake, commented out fully defined variables won't be ignored...

 ### Auto-formatting code